Akhil-Anga/DMQL-Project/README.md

-🌡️ Healthcare Appointment No-Show — Phase 1 (OLTP Database)
+Healthcare Appointment No-Show — Phase 1
-📌 Project Overview
+ --> Project Overview

 This project builds the OLTP foundation for analyzing patient appointments and no-show behavior using the Medical Appointment No-Show Dataset.